 - Business Management: Gain proficiency in a variety of key business areas such as globalization, accounting, marketing, organizational behavior, market economics, international business strategy, and data analysis.

 - Localization: Develop expertise in using software that enables the internationalization and localization of software, video games, websites, content management systems, print-based desktop publishing formats, and audio-visual formats such as subtitles and dubbing.

 Our professional online master’s degree can boost your career.
 Our graduates are hired as localization project managers, program managers, global program directors, operations managers, directors of vendor services, and solutions architects at leading technology firms, including Apple, Netflix, Google, and eBay, and at language service providers, including TransPerfect, RWS Moravia, and Welocalize, among many other businesses.

-The per credit rate for the online TLM degree is $1,450 for the 2020–21 academic year.
+The per credit rate for the online TLM degree is $1,450 for the 2020–21 academic year and will remain unchanged for the 2021–22 academic year.
 Most courses are two credits.